Epistemic Reject Option Prediction: Proposed epistemic reject-option predictor

-The conditional regret $E(x, D)$ serves as the basis for the accept–reject decisions of the epistemic reject-option predictor $Q_E(x, D)$.
-It has a clear interpretation: for a given input $x$ and training data $D$, it quantifies the expected performance gap between the learned predictor and the Bayes-optimal predictor with full knowledge of the data-generating process.
-This makes $E(x, D)$ a natural measure of epistemic uncertainty, and we refer to it as such in the following text.
+The expected conditional regret $E_*(x, D)$ forms a basis of the accept–reject decisions of the epistemic reject-option predictor $Q_E(x, D)$.
+The value of $E_*(x, D)$ admits a clear interpretation: for a given input $x$ and training set $D$, it quantifies the expected performance gap between the learned predictor and the Bayes-optimal predictor with full knowledge of the data-generating process.
+This makes $E_*(x, D)$ a natural measure of epistemic uncertainty, and we refer to it as such in the following.
+Consequently, the epistemic reject-option predictor accepts inputs for which the predictions of the learned predictor are sufficiently close, where closeness is controlled by $\delta$, to those of the theoretically optimal Bayes predictor.